|

 influences ·

-a talented guitarist whose playing stirred his interest in Spanish guitar
+Elizondo’s, a talented guitarist whose playing stirred his interest in

-music and inspired this piece.
-Originally composed for flute and guitar, the
+Spanish guitar music and inspired this piece.
+Originally composed for flute and

-drew inspiration from the Mexican and Spanish folk traditions, and were later
+originally drew inspiration from the Mexican and Spanish folk traditions, and

-talented Orlando Cela.
-The “rondo” form provides an easy structure for the composer
+by the talented Orlando Cela.
+The “rondo” form provides an easy structure for

-to feature a musical conversation in which the flute and the orchestra take
+the composer to feature a musical conversation in which the flute and the

 countermelodies or ornamental commentary. |